nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

+    1. Corrupted data file : there will be no data presented.
-    1. A default set of data will be in place for you
+    2. Missing data file : default data will be presented.